bsundahl1/Flex1553/docs/FlexIO_1553TX.md

 7 (there are only 8 shifters, thus only 8 possible states).
 Shifter1 and 2
 I actually use as shifters, and Shifter3 is unused.

+### Interrupts

+The following interrupts may be used to trigger software routines from a FlexIO transmitter event.

+#### Shifter1: Transmitter Empty

+This interrupt will occur when FlexIO loads a word from the Shifter1 holding register into the transmit shifter.
+The holding register acts as a one word FIFO for the transmitter.
+This interrupt should be used by the software to load the next word to FlexIO for transmit.

+#### Timer2: End of Transmit

+This interrupt will occur just after the last bit has been sent from the transmitter.
+This occurs at the same time that the transmitter goes into tri-state.
+This can be used to signal the end of a packet, or a bus turnaround from TX to RX.

+#### Timer6: End of Transmit + 2us

+This is the same as Timer2 above, but is delayed by another 2 microseconds.
+This timer has purpose no other than to generate an interrupt.
+It takes an extra half clock (1/2 us) to latch the receive data into the receive shifter, so if you need this interrupt to happen **after** the receiver has capture the outgoing (loop back) data, use this interrupt instead.